5T33Z0/Clover-Crate/01_ACPI/README.md

 These two parameters serve one common purpose - to fix restart.
 These values should be in `FADT` table, but for some reason they are not always present, moreover, sometimes the table itself is shorter than necessary, so much shorter that these values are discarded.

 The default value is already present in `FACP` but if there's nothing in it, then the pair `0x64/0xFE`is used, which means restart via PS2 Controller.
 Practice showed that this does not always work for everyone.
 Another possible value pair is `0x0CF9/0x06`, which means restart via PCI Bus.
 This pair is also used on native Macs, but does not always work on Hackintoshes.
-The difference is clear, on hackintoshes there is also a PS2 controller which can interfere with the restart if it is not reset.
+The difference is clear, on Hackintoshes there is also a PS2 controller which can interfere with the restart if it is not reset.
 Another option is `0x92/0x01`, I don't know if that helps anyone.

 ## DSDT

 ![Bildschirmfoto 2021-05-16 um 08 16 49](https://user-images.githubusercontent.com/76865553/135732560-dd0763b8-a4c7-463d-9d3c-c0a08e929fc6.png)

 ### Debug
-Enabables Debug Log which will be stored in `EFI/CLOVER/misc/debug.log`.
+Enables Debug Log which will be stored in `EFI/CLOVER/misc/debug.log`.
 Enabling this feature slows down boot dramatically but helps resolving issues.

 ### RTC8Allowed
 see "Fixes [2]" Section → "FixRTC".